Mikejo5000/vsts-docs-pr/docs/work/backlogs/add-work-items.md

 <!---
 > [!IMPORTANT]
 ><b>Feature availability: </b>The new work item  form is available from VSTS and TFS 2017 and later versions.
 This topic describes how to track work using the new form.
-If you don't see the new form, [your admin may need to enable it](../customize/manage-new-form-rollout.md), or if it's enabled, [you may need to switch to use it](../customize/process/new-work-item-experience.md#switch-new).
+If you don't see the new form, [your admin may need to enable it](../customize/manage-new-form-rollout.md), or if it's enabled, [you may need to switch to use it](../../settings/work/new-work-item-experience.md#switch-new).

 -->

-::: moniker range="vsts || >= tfs-2017 <= tfs-2018"
+::: moniker range=">= tfs-2017"

 <a id="define-new-work">  </a>
 ## Add a work item